idies/pyJHTDB/README.rst

 For simple experimentation, the default token included in the package should be valid.

-If you do obtain an authorization token, please write it in the file ``auth_token.txt``, in the folder ``.config/JHTDB`` from your home folder.
-This folder should be generated automatically upon first importing the package.

 The ``.config/JHTDB`` folder is also used to store data used by the ``pyJHTDB.interpolator.spline_interpolator`` class, including shared libraries.
 If you do not plan on using the local interpolation functionality, no data files will be generated.